omegadeep10/omegadeep10.github.io/_posts/2016-07-05-lessons-learned-from-my-internship.md

 title: Lessons Learned From My Internship
 date: '2016-07-05 14:20:00'
 layout: post
-draft: true
 ---
 <p class="date">{{ page.date | date: '%B %d, %Y' }}</p>

-#Lessons Learned From My Internship.
+# Lessons Learned From My Internship.

 I have been working at [Southern Trust Insurance](http://www.stins.com/) since April.
 This is a paid internship where I was tasked with updating their website.
-As you can see from the image above, it is fairly outdated, both in terms of the code base and design.
+As you can see from the link above, it is fairly outdated, both in terms of the code base and design.
 It's been roughly 3 months since I started, and I've learned a lot from working there.
 In this post, I'll summarize my experience at Southern Trust.

 ## The Interview.